awsdocs/aws-parallelcluster-user-guide/doc_source/SharedStorage-v3.md

 + That don't have a mount target in the stack's Availability Zone

   OR
-+ That do have an existing mount target in the stack's Availability Zone, with inbound and outbound NFS traffic allowed from `0.0.0.0/0`\.
++ That do have an existing mount target in the stack's Availability Zone, with inbound and outbound NFS traffic allowed from the `HeadNode` and `ComputeNodes`\.

+  Verify that `SlurmQueues` / `Networking` / `SecurityGroups` and `HeadNode` / `Networking` / `SecurityGroups` are set correctly for Amazon EFS file systems\.
 [Update policy: If this setting is changed, the update is not allowed.](using-pcluster-update-cluster-v3.md#update-policy-fail-v3)

 ## `FsxLustreSettings`<a name="SharedStorage-v3-FsxLustreSettings"></a>